A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 "She was killed?"
 Dumbledore frowned slightly.
 "By whom?"

-Snape felt suddenly at a loss for words.
+Snape felt at a sudden loss for words.
 "By Potter.
-He was forced to kill her, since the Dark Lord can be... persuasive."
+He was ordered to kill her be the Dark Lord.
+As you know he can be... persuasive. "

 His mentor sagged.
-The stranger in front of him lowered his head into both his hands and closed his eyes.
+The stranger in front of him lowered his head and closed his eyes.

 "Not the Avada," Snape hastened to add.
 "Nothing pretty, though."